fastapi/sqlmodel/docs/tutorial/fastapi/relationships.md

 So, we need to carefully choose in which cases we want to include data and in which not.

+### Specifically include a relation

+If recursion is not an issue for a specific relations it might be handy not to duplicate the models for reading.

+This can be done by adding `sa_relationship_kwargs={"lazy": "selectin"})` to your relationship (be careful with that option, this will not lazy load anymore 😱).
+Then add the config option `include_relations = {"field_to_include"}` for the field you want to **always** include.

 ## What Data to Include

 This is a decision that will depend on **each application**.